 At Kent State University’s School of Art, you get access to faculty with experience in the real world of art.
 Our programs are tailored to your individual interests.
 You can explore your creative skills while obtaining professional knowledge in your field.
-As a prospective student, you’re invited to make a campus visit to explore opportunities at Kent State University through the Office of Admissions or the College of the Arts.
+As a prospective student, you’re invited to make a campus visit to explore opportunities at Kent State University through the Office of Admissions or one of the School of Art Tour Days.

 Admission to the School of Art does not require a portfolio submission.
 If you have a scores of 4 or 5 on the Studio Art Advanced Placement (AP) exam through The College Board, you can receive credit for ARTS 14000 Drawing I, ART 10022 2D Composition or ARTS 10023 3D Composition.
 Students with a score of 3 on the Studio Art AP exam can receive art elective credit.
 For more information, please contact Academic Advisor, Maria Robertson at 330-672-1363 or email@example.com.